trojaxat/movieRecommender/README.md

 # Movie App

-This is a movie recommender app which was running on docker and been changed to
+This is a movie recommender app which runs on docker